-If, after the commencement of the auction period, the Director discovers that a contestant is playing a board not designated for him to play in the current round, then:
+If, after the commencement of the auction period, the Director discovers that a contestant is playing a board not designated for this pair to play in the current round, then:

-- 1. if one or more players at the table have previously played the board, with the correct opponents or otherwise, the board is cancelled for both his side and his opponents. - 2. if none of the four players have previously played the board the Director shall require the auction and play to be completed.
-He allows the score to stand and may require both pairs to play the correct board against one another later. - 3. the Director shall award an artificial adjusted score [see Law 12C2(a)] to any contestant deprived of the opportunity to earn a valid score.
+- 1. if one or more players at the table have previously played the board, with the correct opponents or otherwise, the board is cancelled for both sides. - 2. if none of the four players have previously played the board the Director shall require the auction and play to be completed.
+The score stands and both pairs may be required to play the correct board against one another later. - 3. the Director shall award an artificial adjusted score [see Law 12C2(a)] to any contestant deprived of the opportunity to earn a valid score.